evkx/evkx.github.io/content/models/seres/5/5_4WD_Premium/_index.md

 ## Climate system

 There is one climate system available.
-The 2-zone climate system supports different temperatures in two zones for the driver and passenger.
+The 3-zone climate system supports different temperatures in three zones for the driver, passenger and backseat.

 ## Comfort